abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 this.
 It’s seeing that taking rebirth again and again; even if it’s pleasant, is not worth it.
 This is a tremendous gift of kindness to the world.
 That’s something that we can be doing, each in our own way.
 We can set that intention, that resolution.
-Mettā bhāvanā is not an indulgent way of making yourself feel good for a little bit.
+Mettā-bhāvanā is not an indulgent way of making yourself feel good for a little bit.
 It’s cultivating the roots of your liberation and recognizing what is of benefit to you and all beings.
 So I offer that for reflection this